Play-by-mail game: History

 Some players, unhappy with their experiences with Schubel & Son and Superior Simulations, launched their own company—Adventures by Mail—with the game, Beyond the Stellar Empire, which became "immensely popular".
 In the same way, many people launched PBM companies, trying their hand at finding the right mix of action and strategy for the gaming audience of the period.
 According to Jim Townsend: In the late 70's and all of the 80's, many small PBM firms have opened their doors and better than 90% of them have failed.
 Although PBM is an easy industry to get into, staying in business is another thing entirely.
 Literally hundreds of PBM companies have come and gone, most of them taking the money of would-be-customers with them.

 Townsend emphasized the risks for the PBM industry in that "The new PBM company has such a small chance of surviving that no insurance company would write a policy to cover them.
 Skydivers are a better risk."
 W.G.
 Armintrout wrote a 1982 article in The Space Gamer magazine warning those thinking of entering the professional PBM field of the importance of playtesting games to mitigate the risk of failure.
 By the late 1980s, of the more than one hundred play-by-mail companies operating, the majority were hobbies, not run as businesses to make money.
 Townsend estimated that, in 1988, there were about a dozen profitable PBM companies in the United States—with an additional few in the United Kingdom and the same in Australia.
 Sam Roads of Harlequin Games similarly assessed the state of the PBM industry in its early days while also noting the existence of few non-English companies.

+By the 1980s, interest in PBM gaming in Europe increased.
+The first UK PBM convention was in 1986.
 In 1993, the founder of Flagship magazine, Nick Palmer, stated that "recently there has been a rapid diffusion throughout continental Europe where now there are now thousands of players".
 In 1992, Jon Tindall stated that the number of Australian players was growing, but limited by a relatively small market base.
 In a 2002 listing of 182 primarily European PBM game publishers and Zines, Flagship listed ten non-UK entries, to include one each from Austria and France, six from Germany, one from Greece, and one from the Netherlands.